BrandonWarrior/Elland-Road-Leeds/README.md

 - i have confirmed that the navigation and the content displayed on each page are readable and easy to understand.

+- I have confirmed that the  video link works.

 ## Deployment
 I deployed the page to GitHub Pages using the following steps:

-- Navigate to the project's repository and click on the Settings tab.
+1. Navigate to the project's repository and click on the Settings tab.
-- Select the Pages option from the menu on the left.
+2. Select the Pages option from the menu on the left.
-- In the Source section, choose the Main branch from the drop-down menu and click Save.
+3. In the Source section, choose the Main branch from the drop-down menu and click Save.
-- A confirmation message will appear, indicating a successful deployment to GitHub Pages and providing the live URL.
+4. A confirmation message will appear, indicating a successful deployment to GitHub Pages and providing the live URL.

 - You can find the live site via the following URL - https://brandonwarrior.github.io/Elland-Road-Leeds/
 ## Credits

 #### Images Credit:
 - The images from the home page and the gallery page are taken by myself Brandon Warrior.
-- LeedsUnited.com
-- Youtube: Leeds Rhinos
+- Matchday Memories images 1, 2, and 4 are creditted to LeedsUnited.com
+- The 3rd image of Leeds Rhinos v Manly Sea Eagles is crediited to Leeds Rhinos youtube channel.

 #### Video Credit:
 - Youtube: LUFC Lewis

 ### Header:
-- The code to make the header and navigation is from the Love Running project.
+- The code to make the header and navigation is taken from the Love Running project.